anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 Pledges MUST support to be discoverable via their DNS-SD service instance name.

-Pledges SHOULD support to be discoverable via DNS-SD browsing, so that Registrar-Agents can find unexpected pledges or can easier enumerate expected pleges, especially in the presence of multiple different subnets and use of mDNS.
+Pledges SHOULD support to be discoverable via DNS-SD browsing, so that Registrar-Agents can find unexpected pledges or can enumerate expected pleges more easily, especially in the presence of multiple different subnets and use of mDNS.
 A pledge can also only be found by browsing if it is not possible for the owner to aquire serial-number information of a pledge by the time BRSKI-PRM  needs it (to create a service instance name).